Talamantez/claude-vscode/README.md

 # 🎉 Celebrating 70 Installs! 🎉

 A huge **THANK YOU** to all the amazing users who have installed and supported this extension!
-Together we can build a safer, saner internet! 🙌
+Together we can build a happy, safe, easy to use internet! (go fig!:-D) 🙌

 Introducing the Beep to Claude AI Assistant's Boop, [FlashRepo](https://marketplace.visualstudio.com/items?itemName=conscious-robot.flash-repo)!
 Easily concatenate repository files for AI context sharing.